Helicopter Interdiction Tactical Squadron: Aircraft

 The unit originally flew leased MD 900 and MD 902 helicopters with the unofficial military designation of MH90 Enforcer.
 When the decision was made to make the squadron permanent and expand it to eight aircraft, Federal contracting laws required a competitive bid to choose a permanent aircraft for the mission.

 In March 2000, Agusta was awarded the contract to provide eight A109E Power helicopters to replace the MH90 Enforcers that HITRON had been successfully flying.
 The Agusta A109E Power was given the military designation MH-68A Stingray.

 In 2008 the Coast Guard allowed the lease for the MH-68As to expire and replaced them with the first of the new MH-65C Dolphins.
 The MH-65C is an upgraded version of the HH-65B which includes, among other upgrades, new avionics and communications equipment and the ability to carry armament.
 While not as nimble as the MH-68A, the MH-65C is faster, has greater range and endurance, and provides a smoother ride, therefore allowing more accurate shooting.
 It also has the logistical advantage of being standardized throughout the Coast Guard.

 Weapons

 The squadron was originally armed with a mounted M240B machine gun for warning shots and self-protection.
 The bolt-action Robar RC-50 .50-caliber rifle was used for disabling fire.
-The RC-50 was equipped with a Trijicon Reflex sight as well as the PEQ2, laser designator with IR for nighttime operations.
-The Pilots and Gunners were armed with Beretta M9’s for self protection.
+The RC-50 was equipped with a Trijicon Reflex sight as well as the AN/PEQ-2 laser designator with IR for nighttime operations.
+The Pilots and Gunners were armed with Beretta M9s for self protection.
 The RC-50 has been replaced by a variant of the semiautomatic Barrett M107 .50-caliber rifle with an anti-corrosion finish.
 It is fitted with an EOTech holographic weapon sight and an Insight Technology laser sight.
 The M14 Tactical, a version of the standard M14 with a Sage Enhanced Battle Rifle stock and improved muzzle brake, is also used by the squadron.